Designated area migration agreements

 A DAMA is a two-tier framework covering a defined regional area.
 The first tier is an overarching five-year deed of agreement (head agreement) with the region’s representative.
 The second tier comprises individual labour agreements with employers under the settings of the head agreement for that region.

-DAMA labour agreements are between the Australian Government and endorsed employers operating within the relevant region.
-They are:
+Individual DAMA labour agreements are between the Australian Government and endorsed employers/businesses operating within the relevant designated region.
+They:

-- generally in effect for five years and
+- are generally in effect for five years, and

-- use the Temporary Skills Shortage (TSS), subclass 494 Skilled Employer Sponsored Regional (Provisional), and subclass 186 Employer Nominated Scheme (ENS) visa programs.
+- use the subclass 482 Temporary Skills Shortage (TSS), subclass 494 Skilled Employer Sponsored Regional (Provisional), and subclass 186 Employer Nominated Scheme (ENS) visa programs.

 Employers must seek and gain endorsement from the Designated Area Representative before lodging a labour agreement request online through Immiaccount.
 The online form in Immiaccount outlines the requirements and supporting documentation required for labour agreement requests.

 DAMAs ensure employers recruit Australian citizens and permanent residents as a first priority.
-Among other things, employers must demonstrate a genuine attempt to recruit Australians prior to getting access to a DAMA.
+Among other things, employers must demonstrate a genuine attempt to recruit Australians prior to getting access to a DAMA labour agreement.